Why did new religious imagery and iconographies emerge in different religious traditions across Asia and Europe in the period AD 200-800?

 - Empires of Faith: Comparativism, Art, and Religion in Late Antiquity, Chicago University.
 The project presented their work at this conference to a broad range of academic experts at this critical halfway point in the research process.

-- Empires of Faith, Oxford University.
-An international conference to be held in January 2018.
+- Imagining the Divine: art in religions of Late Antiquity across Eurasia, Oxford University.
+An international conference to be held 11th-13th January 2018.

 - Talking Religion, an AHRC funded programme organised and run by members of the project for current doctoral students at Oxford on the study of material culture and religion.